 The state must be able to prove the driver's actions directly caused the death of another.
 This sometimes could be a difficult part of the prosecution's case against a person.
 The defense could argue some other factor contributed to the person's death or the actions of the victim.

-In some instances, an attorney could help a client have his or her charges reduced.
+In some instances, a Las Vegas homicide defense attorney could help a client have his or her charges reduced.
 In Nevada, vehicular homicide sometimes is reduced to felony reckless driving or vehicular manslaughter.
 This could mean less time behind bars and fewer fines.
 Contact an experienced DUI defense lawyer to learn more about your possible options.

 Finding A Vehicular Homicide Defense Attorney in Clark County